Live webinar: Staying in touch plans for siblings in adoption

 Most adopted children have brothers and sisters, and it isn’t always possible to keep them together when one or more children are adopted.
 The loss of brother and sister relationships needs to be avoided where ever possible, but there are practical and emotional challenges in keeping adopted children in touch with their siblings.

 CATCH members can attend all of our live webinars as part of their membership.
 All webinars are available on the CATCH library.
-Log into your CATCH account to register your place.

 Non-members, find out how to join CATCH to access this webinar and our full library of resources covering topics such as neurodiversity, managing challenging behaviours, understanding attachment and trauma, and much more.